yar-votes/yar-votes.github.io/index.md

 # US

 * **Senate: Kevin De Leon** Still a tool, but better than Feinstein
-* **Assembly District 13: Laura Wells** Barbara Lee is running unopposed, she is honestly a great rep compared to most of Congress, and she is going to win.
+* **US Rep CA-13: Laura Wells** Barbara Lee is running unopposed, she is honestly a great rep compared to most of Congress, and she is going to win.
 This is a good, safe chance to pressure her from the left and keep her more accountable.

 # California